polvi/odm-kustomize/README.md

-# k8s deployment of webodm
+# OpenDroneMap on Kubernetes using Kustomize

-The following is a kustomize base for deploying webodm on kubernetes.
+The following is a kustomize base for deploying OpenDroneMap.
+The following components are deployed:

+- WebODM
+- NodeODM
+- PostGIS
+- Redis

 See `base/` directory for the kustomize base.